fakundo/preact-transitioning/README.md

 }
 ```

-The styles prop used to compute inline styles of the element according to the current transition state.
-For example, when the element enters, enterActive styles will be applied.
+The `styles` prop is used to compute inline styles of the element according to the current transition state.
+For example, when the element enters, `enterActive` styles will be applied.

-### TransitionGroup props
+### TransitionGroup Props

 ```ts
 type TransitionGroupProps = {